 [click to continue…]

-The aircraft is currently being offered for $150,000 US.
+The F-6 is located in Danville, Illinois and is currently being offered for $2,300,000.
 Click here to check out the complete listing.

 [click to continue…]